dwt/fluent/Hacking.md

 - upload to testpypi as required $ twine upload --repository testpypi dist/fluentpy-*
 - upload to pypi as required $ twine upload dist/fluentpy-*
 - Push git tags
+- Test install and check the new version from pypi